Estrid Svendsdatter: Norman match

-After her brother's elevation to the throne of England, he made an agreement with Richard II of Normandy that Estrid was to marry Richard's son Robert.
-It is not known whether this marriage ever took place.
-Ralph Glaber in his Historiarum libri quinque reported that an unnamed sister of Cnut married Robert, but Adam of Bremen reports a marriage of Estrid (calling her Margaret) to Richard II, indicating that after he went to Jerusalem she married Ulf, yet although Richard never went to Jerusalem, Robert did.
-Norman sources do not mention such a marriage for either duke, and historians disagree whether it was a short-lived marriage, a betrothal, or a result of confusion.
+Ralph Glaber, in his Historiarum libri quinque, reported that an unnamed sister of Cnut married Robert, but Adam of Bremen reported a marriage of Estrid (calling her Margaret) to Richard II.
+Adam further remarks that after the duke "went to Jerusalem”" she married Ulf, an element that fits Robert I (who undertook a Jerusalem pilgrimage in 1035) rather than Richard II, and is therefore commonly treated as a conflation of names and events in Adam's narrative.
+Norman sources, such as William of Jumieges and Orderic Vitalis, do not mention such a marriage for either duke, and historians disagree whether it was a short-lived marriage, a betrothal, or a result of confusion.